LJBoi/LJBoi/README.md

 - 👋 Hi, I’m @LJBoi
-- 👀 I’m interested in ...
+- 👀 I’m interested in Making music and coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Music and code
 - 💞️ I’m looking to collaborate on Sondcloud, bandlab sometimes coding
 - 📫 How to reach me Joshybleu@outlook.com